 PORTFOLIO | Photo Blog | Dark Skies Exhibition 2020

 I have lived and worked in Bee Cave, Texas since February 28, 2017.
 Not far from my home is Hill Country Galleria and the Bee Cave Arts Foundation.
 As you may have noticed from my Instagram account, I enjoy taking photographs with my iPhone, and I frequently use them in my blog posts and on my social media platforms.
 In the case of Bee Cave specifically, I often share my photos on my Yelp Elite profile.

-Two of my iphone Instagram photos were chosen for the exhibition.
+Two of my iPhone Instagram photos were chosen for the exhibition.
 “The jury panel were impressed with the variety and quality of the submissions.
 Jury selections were made with the goal of promoting dark sky awareness and making the importance of the night sky a focus point for the exhibition.
-The jury panel selected your following submissions for the 2020 Dark Skies Exhibition: Cielo Moon Rise (shown at top), and Moon over Bee Cave (below).
-The exhibition opens October 14 and continues through November 28, 2020 (social distanced viewing).
+The jury panel selected your following submissions for the 2020 Dark Skies Exhibition: Cielo Moon Rise and Moon Over Bee Cave.”
+The exhibition opened October 16 and continues through November 28, 2020 (social distanced viewing).
 To view a virtual exhibit, follow this link.